 Bulgarian Fresh Fish

-Moving on to the Black Sea Coast, it should come as no surprise that seafood is the main feature of local menus.
-You’ll actually find a nice sampling of both saltwater fish caught fresh just offshore as well as freshwater fish thanks to Bulgaria’s numerous rivers and lakes.
+Moving on to the Black Sea Coast, it should be no surprise that seafood is the main feature of local menus.
+You’ll find a nice sampling of both saltwater fish caught fresh just offshore as well as freshwater fish, thanks to Bulgaria’s numerous rivers and lakes.

 You’ll usually find fish served up fried, baked, or grilled alongside salad or potatoes.
 However, you may also want to try the very popular Ribena chorba, which is a traditional Bulgarian fish soup.
-The soup often contains a nice variety of diced fish or fish heads that swim alongside a gathering of vegetables which usually includes onions, carrots, potatoes, and tomatoes.
+The soup often contains a nice variety of diced fish or fish heads that swim alongside a gathering of vegetables, including onions, carrots, potatoes, and tomatoes.

 One fish dish that gets a special mention is deep-fried sprats.
 It’s Bulgaria’s answer to English fish and chips.
 An order of fried sprats consists of a few dozen small fish that belong to the herring family, which have been deep-fried whole with salt and garlic powder.
 You’ll be crunching into the head, tail, and all.

 The sprats, or tsatsa as they are known locally, are usually accompanied by a side of fries and lemon wedges.
 Fried sprats make the perfect midday summer snack in Bulgaria.

 One of the more exotic traditional foods in Bulgaria is the veined rapa whelk.
 This marine sea snail may now be the main seafood harvested from the Black Sea, but ironically the whelks are not native here.
 Rapa whelks actually originate from the South China Sea and the Sea of Japan, where it is thought Russian WWII military ships helped the stowaway whelks find a new home in the Black Sea.